 III.A.
 MRJob Modes

-MRJob has three modes correspond to different environments.
+MRJob has three modes that correspond to different Hadoop environments.

 Local mode

-Local mode simulates treaming, but does not require an actual installation.
+Local mode simulates Hadoop Streaming, but does not require an actual Hadoop installation.
 This is great for testing out small jobs.
-However, local mode does not suport `'-k2,2nr'` type of sorting, i.e. sort by numeric value, as it is not capable of jar library files (such as KeyBasedComparator).
-A workaround is to make sure numbers are converted to strings with fixed length, and sorted by reverse order of their values.
-For positive integers, this can be done by: sys.maxint value We include Local Mode implementation for completeness (see below).
+However, local mode does not support '-k2,2nr' type of sorting, i.e. sorting by numeric value, as it is not capable of Hadoop .jar library files (such as KeyBasedComparator).
+A workaround is to make sure numbers are converted to strings with a fixed length, and sorted by reverse order of their values.
+For positive integers, this can be done by: sys.maxint – value.
+We include Local Mode implementation for completeness (see below).

 Hadoop mode

-MRJob is capable of dispatching runners in a environment where is installed. authored MRJob files are treated as shell scripts, and submitted to treaming as jobs.
-MRJob allows users to specify configurations supported by treaming via the jobconf dictionary, either as part of MRStep or MRJob itself (which will be applied to all steps).
-The dictionary is serialized into command line arguments, and passed to the treaming jar file.
-See https://hosted.org/mrjob/guides/configs-hadoopy-runners.html for further documentation of mode.
+MRJob is capable of dispatching runners in a environment where Hadoop is installed.
+User-authored MRJob Python files are treated as shell scripts, and submitted to Hadoop Streaming as MapReduce jobs.
+MRJob allows users to specify configurations supported by Hadoop Streaming via the jobconf dictionary, either as part of MRStep or MRJob itself (which will be applied to all steps).
+The Python dictionary is serialized into command line arguments, and passed to the Hadoop Streaming .jar file.
+(See https://python hosted.org/mrjob/guides/configs-hadoopy-runners.html for further documentation of Hadoop mode).

 EMR/Dataproc mode

-In addition, MRJob supports running jobs on a provided runtime such as AWS Elastic MapReduce or Google Dataproc.
-The configuration and setup is very similar to mode (-r hadoop) with key differences:
+In addition, MRJob supports running MapReduce jobs on a vendor-provided Hadoop runtime environment such as AWS Elastic MapReduce or Google Dataproc.
+The configuration and setup is very similar to Hadoop mode (-r hadoop) with the following key differences:

-Vendorspecific credentials (such as AWS key and secret)
+Vendor-specific credentials (such as AWS key and secret).

-Vendorspecific bootstrap process (for instance, configure version, and install third party libraries upon initialization)
+Vendor-specific bootstrap process (for instance, configure Python version, and install third party libraries upon initialization).

-Use platform's native "step" management process (eg. AWS Steps.
+Use platform's native "step" management process (e.g. AWS Steps).

-Use provided data storage and transportation (eg. use S3 for input/output on EMR)
+Use vendor-provided data storage and transportation (e.g. use S3 for input/output on EMR).

 The api surface for -r emr and -r hadoop are almost identical, but the performance profiles can be drastically different.